Why Playing Table Tennis Is Good For Children With Autism?

 Dr. Bernstein says, “Ping-Pong provides the perfect opportunity for me to help these kids deal with social interactions.
 They have to be able to say ‘nice shot’ when an opponent gets a point, ask someone new to play—even just learn how to play by the rules.”

-Table tennis for autistic kids
+Table tennis for autistic kids with autism

 Children with special needs have been found to play table tennis with a lot of enthusiasm and a spirit of cooperation.
 They learn to give as much as they take, and find it easier to connect with others over the game.
 Not only is table tennis a lot of fun for them, it is also a very social activity where they get to interact with other children and make lots of new friends.